What to Expect

-Pulling into a new church for the first time can be nerve-wracking.
-No worries here.
 We have a large parking lot in the rear of the building.
 Please feel free to enter the building through the parking lot entrance.
 Once inside the building, you can walk past the classrooms and offices and take a left to go through our parlor and into the sanctuary.
-Handicapped parking spaces are available at the front entrance of the building as well as the within the main parking lot.
+Handicapped parking spaces are available at the front entrance of the building as well as within the main parking lot.

 When Do I Arrive and Where Do I Sit?

 We recommend that you arrive at least 5 minutes before the beginning of the service so you can park, get familiar with the church, and find a seat.
 Of course, you are welcome to join in no matter when you arrive!

 You can sit wherever you feel comfortable; there are no saved seats.
 If you’d like, the ushers will be more than happy to assist you.
 Look for them at the entrance to the worship space where they hand out bulletins to guide you through the service.

 What Will My Kids Do During the Service?

 How Long is the Service and Do I Need to Bring My Bible?

 What is a Service Like?

-As a mainline traditional Christian church, our worship style is patterned after the examples and teachings of the earliest Christians in the New Testament.
-The liturgy comprises four primary parts, the Gathering, Word, Meal, and Sending, interwoven with familiar Christian hymns and musical presentations.
-The Gathering typically includes a Children’s Message, a group confession and forgiveness of sins, and daily prayer.
+Our service includes four primary parts, the Gathering, Word, Meal, and Sending, interwoven with familiar Christian hymns and music performances.
+The Gathering typically includes a Children’s Message, a silent confession and forgiveness of sins, and an opening prayer.
 The Word includes bible readings, a sermon, and a song related to the sermon.
 The Meal includes Holy Communion in which all believers, regardless of your faith tradition, are welcome to participate fully.
 The Sending includes a blessing and reminder to live out our lives as servants of God.

 What Happens After the Dismissal?

 We welcome your prayer requests.
 Unless a renewed request is received, prayer intercessions for individuals will be included in our worship and listed in our worship bulletins for three consecutive weeks.
 Please email the following information to [email protected]

 - Request prayer for (first and last name)